 To install this package we can use the standard command:

 dpkg -i dante_1.3.2-1_amd64.deb

 But, if somehow you want to uninstall it, you can do it easily using this command:

 dpkg -r dante_1.3.2-1_amd64.deb

 Congratulations!
 You have successfully created an Ubuntu deb package.
-Thanks for using this tutorial to create deb package on your Ubuntu 20.04 LTS (Focal Fossa).
-For additional help or useful information, we recommend you to check the official Ubuntu website.
+Thanks for using this tutorial to create a deb package on your Ubuntu 20.04 LTS (Focal Fossa).
+For additional help or useful information, we recommend you check the official Ubuntu website.